 Downspout Disconnect Program

-The Downspout Disconnect Program offers homeowners technical assistance and financial incentives to disconnect their downspouts.
+The Downspout Disconnect Program offers homeowners technical assistance to disconnect their downspouts.

 Why disconnect downspouts?